When you need to take medicines abroad, it’s worth planning ahead. Some drugs are restricted. You might need a doctor’s letter or export licence.

 - the treatment you’ve had

 It can help to list the chemical (generic) name of the drug and not just the brand (trade) name.
-This is because the brand name may be different in the country you are visiting.
+This is because the brand name might be different in the country you are visiting.

 Travelling with medicines